C# / .NET Developer Tutorial

 - Fewer moving parts in your codebase and smaller on-call surface area.

 OrbitScraper is one example of this approach; your team can then focus on product logic instead of maintaining anti-bot infrastructure.
+For a broader build-versus-buy view, read SERP API vs DIY web scraping, read the API documentation, view OrbitScraper pricing, and see all use cases.

 The following code is designed for production workflow shape, not just demo output.
 It includes enqueue, poll loop, terminal error checks, and multi-page pagination handling.